tentakelfabrik/crispy-css/README.md

 Components are created to give you a Structure and a Basic set of Styles and not that they look fancy.
-The Idea is to extend each Compontent and save up a Bunch of CSS Code, and so get more Performance and less Errors.
+The Idea is to extend each Compontent and save up a Bunch of CSS Code and so get more Performance and less Errors.
 Of Course is really Fancy to get more Performance and less Errors.

 ## Only Include if you need it

-Components and Helpers are organizes as Mixins, that makes it a little easier to add.
-Also it can be used to create multiples css files for each single site you need on a site oder
+Components and Helpers are organizes as Mixins, that makes it a little easier to to add Styles you need.

-You can order them and structure the output of the CSS-files.

 ## Getting Started
 ### Installation